cscart/docs/en/user_guide/users/index.rst

 .. note::

     Suppliers appear only if you install and enable the **Suppliers** add-on.
-Multi-Vendor has another user type: :doc:`vendor's administrators <vendors/index>.`
+Multi-Vendor has another user type: :doc:`vendor's administrators. <vendors/index>`

 Filter the user accounts with the search form to the right of the list.
 Click **Advanced search** to access more filtering criteria.